opendocsg/slw-judgments-backfill/2015_SGHC_327/report.md

 **_The 2nd stage of the Spiliada test_**

 41     The unavailability of remedies in the PRC relating to a s 216 action would be significant.
-I note that the fact that local remedies may not be available abroad would not generally be sufficient to show the loss of a juridical advantage – there must be a substantive element rather than just a difference in quantum or degree: see _Spiliada_ and _Goh Suan Huee v Teo Cher Teck_ [2010] 1 SLR 367 (“ _Goh Suan Hee_ ”).
+I note that the fact that local remedies may not be available abroad would not generally be sufficient to show the loss of a juridical advantage – there must be a substantive element rather than just a difference in quantum or degree: see _Spiliada_ and _Goh Suan Huee v Teo Cher Teck_ <span class="citation">[2010] 1 SLR 367</span> (“ _Goh Suan Hee_ ”).

 42     Despite the evidence of the defendants’ expert that the same or similar remedies would be available in Chinese proceedings, I accept the Plaintiff's expert’s evidence that these would not.
 There is no directly equivalent provision to s 216.
 It was pointed out that the precedents cited by the Defendant’s expert were not on point and did not show the existence of a minority oppression action.